Politics of China

-Aside from the SARs, the PRC consists of 22 provinces (excluding Taiwan Province and ROC-controlled Fujian), four directly administered municipalities (Beijing, Shanghai, Tianjin, and Chongqing), and five autonomous regions (Guangxi, Tibet, Xinjiang, Ningxia, and Inner Mongolia).
+In the People's Republic of China, politics functions within a communist state framework based on the system of people's congress under the leadership of the Chinese Communist Party (CCP), with the National People's Congress (NPC) functioning as the highest organ of state power and only branch of government per the principle of unified power.
+The CCP leads state activities by holding two-thirds of the seats in the NPC, and these party members are, in accordance with democratic centralism, responsible for implementing the policies adopted by the CCP Central Committee and the National Congress.
+The NPC has unlimited state power bar the limitations it sets on itself through the constitution.
+By controlling the NPC, the CCP has complete state power.
+China's two special administrative regions (SARs), Hong Kong and Macau, are nominally autonomous from this system.

-The Chinese political system is authoritarian.
-There are no freely elected national leaders, political opposition is suppressed, all religious activity is controlled by the CCP, dissent is not permitted and civil rights are curtailed.
-Elections in China occur under a single-party authoritarian political system.
-Elections occur only at the local level, not the national level.
-The competitive nature of the elections is highly constrained by the CCP's monopoly on power in China, censorship, and government interference with the elections.
-According to Rory Truex, "the CCP tightly controls the nomination and election processes at every level in the people's congress system... the tiered, indirect electoral mechanism in the People's Congress system ensures that deputies at the highest levels face no semblance of electoral accountability to the Chinese citizenry."
+The Chinese political system is considered authoritarian.
+There are no freely elected national leaders, political opposition is suppressed, all organized religious activity is controlled by the CCP, dissent is not permitted, and civil rights are curtailed.
+Direct elections occur only at the local level, not the national level, with all candidate nominations controlled by the CCP.

+The nature of the elections is highly constrained by the CCP's monopoly on power in China, censorship, and party control over elections.
+According to academic Rory Truex of the Princeton School of Public and International Affairs, "the CCP tightly controls the nomination and election processes at every level in the people's congress system... the tiered, indirect electoral mechanism in the People's Congress system ensures that deputies at the highest levels face no semblance of electoral accountability to the Chinese citizenry."

 Overview

-Since the founding of the People's Republic of China in 1949, the government in Beijing officially asserts to be the sole legitimate government of all of China, which it defines as including mainland China and Taiwan.
+Since the founding of the People's Republic of China (PRC) in 1949, the government in Beijing officially asserts to be the sole legitimate government of all of China, which it defines as including mainland China and Taiwan.
 This has been disputed by the Republic of China (ROC) government since the Kuomintang (KMT) fled to Taipei in 1949.
-The Republic of China has since undergone significant political reforms.
+The ROC has since undergone significant political reforms.